Create a technology add-on

 To verify that the data is being tagged correctly, display the event type tags and review the events.
 To do this, search for the source type you created and use the field discovery tool to display the field "tag::eventtype" at the bottom of each event.
 Then look at your events to verify that they are tagged correctly.
 If you created more than one event type, you also want to make sure that each event type is finding the events you intended.

-Many of the searches within the Splunk App for Enterprise Security run on a periodic scheduled basis.
-You might have to wait a few minutes for the scheduled search to run before data is available within the respective dashboard.
+Note: Many of the searches within the Splunk App for PCI Compliance run on a periodic scheduled basis.
+You may have to wait a few minutes for the scheduled search to run before data will be available within the respective dashboard.

-Note: You cannot run searches directly from the Enterprise Security interface because of a known issue in the Splunk core permissions.
+Note: Searches cannot be run directly from the PCI compliance interface due to a known issue in the Splunk core permissions.

-After you create your add-on and verify that it is working correctly, document and package the add-on, so that it is easy to deploy.
+Once you have created your add-on and verified that it is working correctly, document and package the add-on for future reference, so that it is easy to deploy.
 Packaging your add-on correctly ensures that you can deploy and update multiple instances of the add-on.

 Edit or create the

-README file under the root directory of your add-on and add the information necessary to document what you did and to help others who might use the add-on.
+README file under the root directory of your technology add-on and add the information necessary to remember what you did and to help others who may use the technology add-on.

-Note: If you used the Interactive Field Extractor to build field extractions and tags, these are found under
+Note: If the Interactive Field Extractor has been used to build field extractions and tags, they will be found under

 The following is the suggested format for your

-Prepare the add-on so that it can be deployed easily.
-Ensure that any modifications or upgrades will not overwrite files that need to be modified or created locally.
+Next, prepare the technology add-on so that it can be deployed easily.
+In particular, you need to ensure that any modifications or upgrades will not overwrite files that need to be modified or created locally.

-- Make sure that the archive does not include any other files under the add-on
+First, make sure that the archive does not include any other files under the add-on's

-localdirectory is for files that are specific to an individual installation or to the system where the add-on is installed.
+local directory is reserved for files that are specific to an individual installation or to the system where the technology add-on is installed.

-.defaultextension, an upgrade overwrites the corresponding file.
-The
+.default extension, an upgrade will overwrite the corresponding file.
+Adding the

-.defaultextension makes it clear that the file is a default version of the file, and is used only if the file does not exist.
+.default extension makes it clear to the administrator that the file is a default version of the file, and should be used only if the file does not exist already.

-- Compress the add-on into a single file archive (such as a
+Finally, compress the technology add-on into a single file archive (such as a

-- To share the add-on, go to Splunkbase, Choose "For Developers" and submit your app for upload.
+tar.gz archive).
+To share the technology add-on, go to Splunkbase, click upload an app and follow the instructions for the upload.